In This Article

 One study found that a low GI diet can help you lose significant weight.
 It may even be better than a low-fat diet.3

-Most people who follow calorie-restricted weight loss plans are unable to stick to it.
+Most people who follow calorie-restricted weight loss plans are unable to stick to them.
 After a few days or weeks, they usually go back to eating unhealthy foods.

 A low GI diet won’t drastically change your food choices.
+Low glycemic foods are pretty widely available and not too hard to source.
 So it may help you sustain your weight loss efforts.4

 Meal planning is never easy, but a low glycemic diet isn’t too difficult to follow.